Credit Suisse AG Purchases 165,228 Shares of Denison Mines Corp. (NYSEAMERICAN:DNN)

 Several other large investors have also recently added to or reduced their stakes in DNN.
 Cubist Systematic Strategies LLC bought a new stake in Denison Mines in the second quarter valued at approximately $29,000.
 Paloma Partners Management Co bought a new stake in Denison Mines in the second quarter valued at approximately $30,000.
 Bank of New York Mellon Corp bought a new stake in Denison Mines in the second quarter valued at approximately $31,000.
 Commonwealth Equity Services LLC bought a new stake in Denison Mines in the third quarter valued at approximately $33,000.
 Finally, Legal & General Group Plc bought a new stake in Denison Mines in the second quarter valued at approximately $40,000.
 Institutional investors own 24.96% of the company’s stock.

 Several analysts recently commented on DNN shares.
-TD Securities reduced their target price on Denison Mines from C$2.40 to C$2.25 in a report on Friday, January 14th.
-Raymond James lifted their price objective on shares of Denison Mines from C$2.40 to C$2.60 and gave the company an “outperform” rating in a research note on Monday, November 15th.
+Raymond James upped their target price on Denison Mines from C$2.40 to C$2.60 and gave the company an “outperform” rating in a report on Monday, November 15th.
+TheStreet lowered shares of Denison Mines from a “b-” rating to a “c+” rating in a research note on Friday, December 10th.
 Zacks Investment Research lowered shares of Denison Mines from a “strong-buy” rating to a “hold” rating in a research note on Wednesday, January 5th.
-Finally, TheStreet downgraded shares of Denison Mines from a “b-” rating to a “c+” rating in a research note on Friday, December 10th.
+Finally, TD Securities decreased their price target on shares of Denison Mines from C$2.40 to C$2.25 in a research note on Friday, January 14th.
 Two analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
 According to data from MarketBeat.com, Denison Mines currently has an average rating of “Buy” and a consensus target price of $2.46.

 Denison Mines Profile